The last time I traveled to Madhugiri Taluk of Tumkur in

 Basadi called Mallinatha basadi.
 Even though the Basadi was closed the

 villagers asked us to open the doors and get in.
-Inside, a peaceful brass idol
+Inside, there was a peaceful looking brass idol

-To reach Medigeshi, at Madhugiri one needs to take the road to Pavgad and travel around
+To reach Medigeshi fort, at Madhugiri one needs to take the road to Pavagad and travel around

 celebration.
 The road condition after Dabaspet is pathetic and when we asked